mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

   }""")
 {% endhighlight %}

-Seeing all at once the tables in the database, the columns in those tables, and the types of those columns provides a clear and comprehensive overview of our data.
+Seeing at once all the tables in the database, all the columns in those tables, and all the types of those columns provides a clear and comprehensive overview of our data.

+We represent this information as a [datashape](http://datashape.pydata.org/), the type system that Blaze overlays on top of everything ranging from scalars to numpy/pandas arrays to databases to collections of databases.
+Database is a single data-type system that covers and translates between the type systems of many projects within the Python ecosystem.

 We use standard Blaze expressions to navigate more deeply.
 Things like auto-complete work fine.

 {% highlight Python %}